Last Updated on 09/27/2021 by FilipiKnow

 You may also be required to submit your resume and professional credentials (e.g., diploma, license, certification, etc.).

 Expert applications typically undergo reviews and background checks.
-If you pass, you can start earning cash from sharing your expert advice online.
+If you pass, you can start earning cash by sharing your expert advice online.

 Are you a creative problem solver?
 Join an online crowdsourcing platform (like MindSumo and IdeaConnection) that lets you earn cash in exchange for sharing your ideas with big global companies or helping them solve their problems.